MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-quickstarts-web-app.md

 The solution consists of two projects:

-* **TaskWebApp** – An ASP.NET MVC web Aapplication where a user can manage his or her To-do list items.
+* **TaskWebApp** – An ASP.NET MVC web application where a user can manage their to-do list items.
 * **TaskService** – An ASP.NET Web API backend that manages all CRUD operations performed on a user's To-do list items.
 The web app calls this API and displays the results.

 For this quickstart, you need to run both the `TaskWebApp` and `TaskService` projects at the same time.